Sparse LDL, LU, and inverse butterfly factorization via tree decomposition: Sparse LDL Factorization

-corresponds to elementary lower/upper-triangular transformations (matrices of the form $L_i=I+C$, where $C$ is nonzero in only one column and is strictly lower/upper-triangular) applied to both sides of $B$.
-Similarly, peeling a vertex in $A$ corresponds to peeling a row of $B$.
-Both transformations preserve the skew-symmetry and block-sparsity of $A$. \begin{definition}[Peeled Implicit LU Decomposition] A peeled implicit LU decomposition of a matrix $B$ is a sequence $(Y_1,Z_1),\ldots (Y_m, Z_m)$, such that each $(Y_i,Z_i)$ is one of the following, \begin{itemize} \item $Y_i$ and $Z_i$ are permutation matrices that act on rows and columns not peeled or eliminated by prior transformations, \item $Y_i$ and $Z_i$ are elementary lower-triangular matrices with off-diagonal nonzeros only in the $j$th column, where $j-1$ is the number of prior elementary triangular transformations, \item $Y_i$ is a peeling transformation and $Z_i=I$, \item $Z_i$ is a peeling transformation and $Y_i=I$, \end{itemize} such that there exists an LU factorization
+An edge elimination on $A_B$ corresponds to one elementary lower-triangular row operation on $B$, together with the matching upper-triangular column operation.
+Similarly, peeling a vertex in $A_B$ corresponds to peeling a row or column of $B$.
+Both transformations preserve the zero-diagonal block structure and block-sparsity of $A_B$. \begin{definition}[Peeled Implicit LU Decomposition] A peeled implicit LU decomposition of a matrix $B\in\mathbb{F}^{m\times n}$ is a sequence $(Y_1,Z_1),\ldots (Y_m, Z_m)$, such that each $(Y_i,Z_i)$ is one of the following, \begin{itemize} \item $Y_i$ and $Z_i$ are permutation matrices that act on rows and columns not peeled or eliminated by prior transformations, \item $Y_i$ and $Z_i$ are elementary lower-triangular matrices with off-diagonal nonzeros only in the $j$th column, where $j-1$ is the number of prior elementary triangular transformations, \item $Y_i$ is a peeling transformation and $Z_i=I$, \item $Z_i$ is a peeling transformation and $Y_i=I$, \end{itemize} such that there exists an LU factorization

-\end{definition} The elementary triangular transformations in a peeled implicit LU decomposition together give an LU factorization of the leading $\rank(B)\times \rank(B)$ block of $PBQ^T$ for some permutation matrices $P$ and $Q$.
-The remaining part of the LU factorization of $B$ may be computed by multiplying the row peeling transformations with the elementary triangular transformations, or via triangular solves from the factors of the leading full rank block of $PBQ^T$. \begin{lemma} Given a matrix $A \in \mathbb{F}^{(n+m)\times (n+m)}$ of the form,
+\end{definition} The elementary triangular transformations in a peeled implicit LU decomposition together give an LU factorization of the leading $\rank(B)\times \rank(B)$ block of $P^TBQ$ for some permutation matrices $P$ and $Q$.
+The remaining part of the LU factorization of $B$ may be computed by multiplying the row peeling transformations with the elementary triangular transformations, or via triangular solves from the factors of the leading full-rank block of $P^TBQ$. \begin{lemma} Given a matrix $A \in \mathbb{F}^{(n+m)\times (n+m)}$ of the form,